 Mid-Murray off-channel wetlands and ephemeral creeks - Hume to Euston: There is a high demand for environmental water in permanent wetlands along this reach, with a particular focus for environmental water use in wetlands that contain Murray hardyhead or other threatened species.
-In the semi-permanent wetlands, there is a moderate need to maintain aquatic vegetation and waterbird habitat, and to maintain and/or improve the condition of mature river red gum trees.
+In the semi-permanent wetlands, there is a moderate need to maintain aquatic vegetation and water bird habitat, and to maintain and/or improve the condition of mature river red gum trees.
 There is a low demand for environmental water in the ephemeral wetlands as water has recently inundated many of these assets.

-Murray-Darling Basin Plan environmental watering priorities and the Murray-Darling Basin-wide environmental watering strategy
+Murray-Darling Basin-wide environmental watering strategy and 2019-20 annual priorities

-The Murray-Darling Basin Authority publish the Basin annual environmental watering priorities each year and in 2017-18 also published multi-year priorities.
-Commonwealth environmental water in the Mid-Murray Region will contribute to the following multi-year environmental watering priorities and the 2018-19 Basin annual environmental watering priorities.
+The Murray-Darling Basin Authority publish the Basin annual environmental watering priorities each year and have published multi-year priorities since 2017-18.
+Commonwealth environmental water in the Mid-Murray will contribute to the following multi-year environmental watering priorities and the 2019-20 Basin annual environmental watering priorities.